 From two harmonizing locations, the ocean-facing Helderberg vineyards; and from Robertson.
 Helderberg in Stellenbosch has more depth, weight and fruit concentration while the Robertson grapes are grown on alluvial valley soils, which inject a citrus zing, freshness and minerality into the wine.
 "More freshness, elegance and depth than commercial methods customarily permit."

 Indulge in the rich flavours of Settecani Grasparossa Di Castelvetro Lambrusco, a sparkling secco red hailing from the picturesque Emilia Romagna wine region in Italy.
-Produced by Cantina Settecani, this exceptional wine presents a deep, dark crimson hue in the glass, offering delightful notes of ripe strawberry, pink florals, and savory herbs on a refreshing frothy mousse.
+Produced by Cantina Settecani, this exceptional wine presents a deep, dark crimson hue in the glass, offering delightful notes of ripe strawberry, pink florals, and savoury herbs on a refreshing frothy mousse.
 Crafted from 100% Lambrusco Grasparossa, this organic gem boasts an alcohol volume of 10.5% and a perfect balance of acidity and residual sugar.

 Grenache/Tempranillo blend made by two Spanish sisters!
 Multi-vintage to ensure consistency.
 Leathery, spicy, with plum and cherry notes.
 Simple choice for burgers and dogs.